aleksandra-marszalek/Warsztaty_1/README.md

 - Dice roll - which you can use in your board games - it simulates the rolling of the dices - of size and number of your choice,
 - Popular words search - which you can use to find the most popular words from news-websites' headings.

-I hoper you have fun!
+I hope you have fun!